The Content Strategy Conversation and Intervention

-“…and with all of that in mind, which I totally agree with,” she said, “Why the heck are you trying to grow and market that motherhood website if you’re hoping to increase income?
-Why aren’t you spending that much time providing content to your design site, instead of wasting your time by redesigning it into some cool retro artsy thing every six months?
+“…and with all of that in mind, which I totally agree with, I have a question,” she said.
+“Why the heck are you trying to grow and market that motherhood website?
+If you’re hoping to increase income, that’s the wrong business.
+Why aren’t you spending that much time providing content to your design site?
+Instead, you’re wasting your time by redesigning it into some cool retro artsy thing every six months?
 How many times, my friend, have you redone the design logo?
 And what is that supposed to do for you?
-Come on, girl, you know this stuff!”
+Come on, girl, you know this stuff!“

 That was the million dollar question.
 How did I not see that before?

-I used to have a basic website for advertising my web and print design services, but heck if I ever got any hits on it, or ever had someone hire me as a result.
+Early on, I used to have a basic website for advertising my web and print design services.
+But heck if I ever got any hits on it, or ever had someone hire me.
 I wasn’t gearing that site to potential clients.
-I was enjoying hearing from former professors and art school classmates saying how cool it was.
+Instead, I was enjoying hearing from former professors and art school classmates saying how cool it was.

-My super cool website just sat there, lonely, looking sweet off course (because I have an art degree), but not doing anything for me, other than begging me to redesign it every time I learned a cool new trick.
+My super cool website just sat there, lonely, looking sweet (because I have an art degree).
+But it was not doing anything for me.
+It was begging me to redesign it every time I learned a cool new trick.
 I had created (cringe) a glorified flyer for my design services, while preaching at everyone else against just that.
 What a genius I am, huh?

 Listening to Your Customers